ddev/ddev/docs/index.md

 **Make sure you put your projects in the Linux filesystem (e.g. /home/<your_username>), not in the Windows filesystem (/mnt/c), because you'll get vastly superior performance on the Linux filesystem.**

-Note that nfs-mount-enabled (and running NFS) are not required on WSL2 because it's perhaps faster without NFS.
+Note that mutagen-enabled or nfs-mount-enabled (and running NFS) are not required on WSL2 because it's so fast even without these options.

 ### Windows (traditional/legacy)

+DDEV does work fine on the Windows side, although it's quite a bit slower by default, but good results have been reported by users who enabled mutagen, `ddev config global --mutagen-enabled`.

 * If you use [chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
 * A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new git-bash or PowerShell or cmd window and start using ddev.
 * Most people interact with ddev on Windows using git-bash, part of the [Windows git suite](https://git-scm.com/download/win).
 Although ddev does work with cmd and PowerShell, it's more at home in bash.
 You can install it with chocolatey using `choco install -y git`.
+* For performance, many users enable mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.

 ### Linux and macOS (manual)